mruiter/com.neo/README.md

 ### v 2.0.11
 **update:**
-Added some device ID's from the PIR and Plug
+Added some device ID's from the PIR, Siren and Plug
 Update to latest Mesh-Driver

 ### v 2.0.10
 **update:**